steamclock/bluejay/README.md

 ### Receivable & Sendable

-The `Receivable` and `Sendable` protocols provide the blueprints to model the data packets being exchanged between the your app and the BLE peripheral, are are mandatory to type the results and the deliverables when using the `read` and `write` functions.
+The `Receivable` and `Sendable` protocols provide the blueprints to model the data packets being exchanged between the your app and the BLE peripheral, and are mandatory to type the results and the deliverables when using the `read` and `write` functions.

 Examples:

 ```
 struct IncomingString: Receivable {

     var string: String

     init(bluetoothData: Data) {
         string = String(data: bluetoothData, encoding: .utf8)!
     }

 }

 struct OutgoingString: Sendable {

     var string: String

     init(_ string: String) {
         self.string = string
     }

     func toBluetoothData() -> Data {
         return string.data(using: .utf8)!
     }

 }
 ```